abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 +               [:created-at :timestamp {:default [:now]}]]}
 ```

 Transaction amount can be positive or negative, but can't be 0.
-We added this validaton using Check Constraint `[:<> :amount 0]`.
+We added this validation using Check Constraint `[:<> :amount 0]`.
 Check constraint can be presented in HoneySQL syntax.

-For category we should define transaction type and we used custom Enum type with possible values: `spending`, `income`.
+For category, we should define transaction type, and we used custom Enum type with possible values: `spending`, `income`.
 The structure of custom type definition is the same as for the field with required options.
-So we need to add Enum type defintion if `:types` key of the model and then we can use it as a value for `:tx-type` field definition.
+So we need to add Enum type definition if `:types` key of the model, and then we can use it as a value for `:tx-type` field definition.

 To clarify the meaning of the `:tx-type` field of `category` model we added a comment to the field.
 This comment will be displayed in the database as well.